 Thackeray’s offers a relaxed form of fine dining within a 300-year-old Georgian house in Tunbridge Wells.
 We believe they used to have a Michelin star!

 The popular chef’s tasting menu is £78 per person and currently includes treats such as; Foie Gras Parfait, Roast Scallops, Aged Sirloin of Beef, and more.
 Mains from the a la carte menu range from £24-35.

 Thackeray’s (85 London Road) also offer a great value set menu at lunch (£20 for two-courses, £24 for three).
 And their evening market menu is a new addition, we think (£25 for two-courses, £30 for three).

 3. Kitsu or Kiko

-Kitsu was one of the first restaurants I was told about when I moved to Tunbridge Wells.
-I have to admit, it doesn’t look much from the outside – but the sushi!
+Kitsu was one of the first restaurants we were told about when we moved to Tunbridge Wells.
+We have to admit, it doesn’t look much from the outside – but the sushi!

 Kitsu (82A Victoria Road) opened a second location near the bottom of town (5 London Road) called Kiko in late 2018.
 The sushi is just as good and the general decor of the place is much nicer.